AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/onboard-audiences.md

 For further reading, see the [glossary](/help/guide/glossary.md).

-### Manage use cases
+### Manage use cases {#manage-use-cases}

+>[!CONTEXTUALHELP]
+>id="rtcdp_collaboration_import_audience_usecases"
+>title="Use cases for identities"
+>abstract="Insert content about use cases"

 ![Manage use cases screen.](/help/assets/setup/add-manage-audiences/Step-manage-use-cases.png)

-For every identity selected in the mapping step, select the use cases thst you can use the identity for.
+For every identity selected in the mapping step, select the use cases that you can use the identity for.
 Available use cases are:

 * Discover
 * Share